Skip to Content

 The state’s official fossil is Basilosaurus cetoides, a toothed whale whose discovery in Alabama helped scientists learn about this paleontological species.

 This state is a great place to go fossil collecting.
-You can also check the extensive collections from several museums such as the Anniston Museum of Natural History, McWane Center in Birmingham, the Auburn University Museum of Natural History, and the Alabama Museum of Natural History in Tuscaloosa.
+You can also check the extensive collections from museums, such as the Anniston Museum of Natural History, McWane Center in Birmingham, the Auburn University Museum of Natural History, and the Alabama Museum of Natural History in Tuscaloosa.

 TIP: It’s rockhounding time now!
 Just to be sure you have all the needed tools for rockhounding, check out my recommendations in the articles below: